 The first part of your sales pipeline is the prospecting stage.
 You need to find the businesses that you’re going to sell to.
 You have to be very intentional here.
-Look for clients that meet your ideal customer profile in terms of who they are, what they need, why they need you, what sort of budget they have, etc.
+Look for clients that meet your ideal customer persona in terms of who they are, what they need, why they need you, what sort of budget they have, etc.

 You’re likely wondering how to prospect, which is a very valid concern.
 However, there is no singular approach.